Madam Speaker, it is a pleasure today to put further words and remarks on the record regarding Bill .

 We know that over 800,000 jobs have already disappeared altogether.
 The Canadian Federation of Independent Business, the CFIB, has said that up to 220,000 small businesses may be eliminated because of the pandemic and up to three million jobs will disappear as well as a result.

 It is incredibly important that the Liberal government bring forward a plan to Canadians.
 It may turn to its $100 billion it announced in the fall it was going to use for stimulus, which is great, but we do not just need billions of dollars of stimulus.
-We need an actual strategy for industry to unleash the 20-million person workforce our country and get them back to work so every industry, our economy and our country is working once again.
+We need an actual strategy for industry to unleash the 20-million-person workforce in our country and get them back to work so every industry, our economy and our country are working once again.
 That is what I would like to see.

 I hope the Liberal government has heard these pleas and will bring forward a strategy to give Canadians hope.
 Canadians really do need that plan, and they need hope.

 Madam Speaker, unfortunately, workers across Quebec and Canada are waiting with bated breath to see whether the House will pass Bill , which is currently before us.